Can I pay by credit card?

 What is the difference between Agreed Value and Actual Cash Value?

-Why do I need loss assessment coverage if I own and Condo or a Co-Op?
+Why do I need loss assessment coverage if I own a Condo or a Co-Op?

 A loss assessment is an expense you may incur as a member of a condominium or co-op owners' association.
 The association itself typically owns an insurance policy, but can assess its members for damage or liability claims that exceed its own policy's limits.
 For example, your building's roof needs to be replaced after a violent storm.
 The new roof costs $500,000.
 Unfortunately, the association's policy limit for damage to the property is $250,000.
 The cost difference would be split among the members of the association.
 Your own loss assessment coverage will pay for assessments the association makes against you because it is underinsured.
 The standard limit on a typical Condo or Co-Op Policy is $1,000, but you can purchase amounts up to $50,000.